Stono/grunt-init-browserify-qunit/README.md

   - Uglify and Minification of bundles
   - Automatic bundling of static dependencies
   - Test Driven Development of UI components
+  - Simple MVP approach for the web application

 Tests use:
   - QUnit